Griffon26/taserver/README.md

    important if you want to make votekick work against "unkickable" hackers, but can be skipped if that does not interest you.

-6. If the login server is running behind a router you'll need to forward ports 9000/TCP and 9001/TCP to the login server.
+6. If the login server is running behind a router you'll need to forward the following ports to the login server:

+   * 9000/TCP
+   * 9001/TCP

    **Do not manually open these ports in the firewall on the machine where the login server runs,
      otherwise votekick may not work correctly. taserver itself will manage the firewall rules**